benrudolph/ascend.report/index.md

 {% include phone_breakdown.html %}

 Looking at the above chart it is easy to see that 20 out of 50 contacts need to be updated - a full 40% of the contacts were out of date.
 This gave us an indication that the excel contact database badly needed to be updated or we could miss 40% of potential recipients.
 After this discovery, UNHCR worked with ACAI to update all 670 contacts.
 The database is now much more complete and better formatted.
+This though represents a problem that many UNHCR operations face when they work in cities.
+Refugees tend to change address and phone number on a relatively frequent basis.

 {% include stat_significance.html %}